How to Prove Innocence When Falsely Accused of Sexual Assault – Part 2

 By Sydney Sullivan

-It’s doubtful there has ever been a case that we’ve investigated this thoroughly that has been so fraught with misrepresentations, fabrications, suspense and intrigue as this one you’re about to see.
+It’s doubtful there has ever been a case that we’ve investigated and documented this thoroughly that has been so fraught with misrepresentations, fabrications, suspense and intrigue as this one you’re about to see.
 A good and kind community doctor was accused of sexual misconduct by a woman who claimed to be a “hospice” caretaker.

 Continue reading